MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Throughout this tutorial you learned how to build a machine learning application from scratch by going through the data collection and scraping, model training, web app development and deployment.

-Every block of the app is independently packaged and easily reusable for in similar use cases.
+Every block of this app is independently packaged and easily reusable for other similar use cases.

 We're aware that many improvements could be added to this project and this is one of the reason we're relasing it.
 So if you think of any feature that could be added don't hesitate to fork the repo and create a pull request.